DaEvilDev/SimpleTween/README.md

 `SimpleTween` takes Roblox's TweenService to the next level, offering:
 - **Easy Management:** Automatically handles creation, cleanup, and control of tweens.
 - **Batch Tweens:** Simplifies tweening multiple objects at once with a single call.
-- **Custom TweenInfo Support:** Allows more control over tween behavior with custom easing styles and durations.
 - **GUI Support:** Includes specialized functions for tweening GUI object sizes and positions.
 - **Callback Integration:** Supports custom callback functions that execute when tweens finish naturally.